One of the more dazzling floats in the West Indian Parade over the Labor Day Weekend

 Once you arrive on the island, the gift shop and information booth is to your left up the hill and the public bathrooms are to your right.
 Make sure to make pit stops at both before venturing further on the island.
 At the gift shop you can get a map of the island to know where to walk and the public bathroom at the dock is the best place to go on the island.

-We started our walk of Governor’s Island on the path to Castle William, one of the two forts of the island and one of the last relics of ‘Old’ New York.
+We started our walk of Governor’s Island on the path to Castle Williams, one of the two forts of the island and one of the last relics of ‘Old’ New York.
 Castle William is fort that protected New York Harbor for the War of 1812 and after that was used during the Civil War as a jail for prisoners of war and then during World Wars for training base.

 The fort is made of red sandstone quarried in New York area and was designed by Lt.
 Colonial Jonathan Williams, who was the Chief Engineer of the US Army Corps of Engineers.
 The fort was designed in a innovative circular pattern, which protected the fort from all sides and was considered a prototype for a new form of coastal fortification (US National Park System).